Supermarcel10/BattleArmourGame/README.md

 ## TODOs

 - [ ] Create the general UI layout
-- [ ] Create a basic game grid where everything will be spawned
+- [x] Create a basic game grid where everything will be spawned
 - [ ] Basic AI to follow the closest player
+- [x] Create player controls
-- [ ] Create player controls and shooting
+- [ ] Create player shooting
 - [ ] Create enemy spawning
 - [ ] Create pick-ups
 - [ ] Create a "base" to protect